» Request a Second Opinion

 I know exactly where the cancer is or get a good idea where the cancer is and we will design the operation for that particular cancer in that particular patient.

-Now during the operation if the tissue separates very easily we’re confident we’re in the right plain, there’s no cancer there but if it doesn’t and it’s hard to dissect free I will do a frozen section where I will send some tissue off during the operation to check that there’s no cancer outside the prostate.
+Now during the operation if the tissue separates very easily we’re confident we’re in the right place, there’s no cancer there but if it doesn’t and it’s hard to dissect free I will do a frozen section where I will send some tissue off during the operation to check that there’s no cancer outside the prostate.

 I also do that routinely where we dissect the prostate from the neck of the bladder and from the urethra, the front of the prostate and the apex, the very front where often cancer can extend to.